What is Hatsgiving?

 11,592 hats delivered since 2013

-2018: We are pleased to add several treatment centers to our list this year.
+2018: We added several treatment centers to our list this year.
 Without the donations of wonderful people all over the country this wouldn't be possible.
 Thanks for helping us send 3,008 hats to children this year.

 2017: The generosity of people across the country are the reason we

 could donate 2,813 hats to children this year.

 2016: We are so grateful to Lids for donating 860 warm hats this year.
 At final count, we have received over 2,710 hats for distribution and will be sending them to 15 treatment centers across the country.